 When I was young and living in India, I was meditating every moment I could.
-I was so in love with my Guru, Baba, that nothing of this world drew me.
+I was so in love with my inner Guru, Baba, that nothing of this world drew me.
 But after some time I became very ill.
 I was taken to the hospital and I was so sick I began to think I would die.
 In this state I reached within to my Baba for guidance and for the first time, he was not there!
 I could not contact him.

 The experience was shocking.
 It was a wake up call.
-He could not have shouted louder than his complete absence did.
+He could not have shouted louder than his complete silence did.
 The message was loud and clear, he did not approve.
 If I killed this body in my spiritual zeal, he would not be there.
 I could not come close to him by rejecting the world.

 So I came home to America and put the full force of my efforts into getting well.
 I realized that if I were to thrive in this body, I would need to form attachments to hold me in the world..

 Though I had great passion for my Divine Beloved, to please him I needed to ground my being in the world.
 So I set the intention to try to find connection to the world of forms.